chris-nowicki/mac-setup/README.md

 I don't like the new Desktop, Stage Manager or Widget features in Sequoia, so I disable them.

 - System Preferences
+  - Control Center
-  - Trackpad
+    - Other Modules
-    - Scroll & Zoom
+      - Battery
+        - Show in menu bar -> uncheck
+        - Show in control center -> uncheck
-      - Natural Scrolling -> uncheck
+        - Show percentage -> uncheck
   - Desktop & Dock
     - Desktop & Stage Manager
       - Show Items